A traveller's guide to Vietnam's Buddhist Crisis of 1963 - Rusty Compass travel blog

 Ngo Dinh Can - the forgotten brother

-Ngo Dinh Can is the least well known of the Ngo clan but he was an important player in the crisis.
-A few hundred metres from the front of Phu Cam church is Can's former residence, now a hotel.
-Down an alley from there is Can's tomb.
+A few hundred metres from the front of Phu Cam church is Can's former office, now a hotel.
+Down an alley nearby is Can's tomb.
 It looks fairly unkempt but some family members still tend it.

 Tomb of Ngo Dinh Can, Hue.